jabaliKaranam/sc2_queen_injects/readme.md

 ## Usage

+### For the exe file
+Recommendation is to use a hotkey bind to the exe file.

+Start the game.

+Hit the hotkey

 ### For the source code
 Recommendation is to use a hotkey to bind the running of the script to a keyboard/mouse hotkey